Why We Exist

 John is passionate about social mobility.
 In 1999, John founded the Shadowing Scheme whilst at Cambridge University.
 Prior to joining upReach, he spent 11 years on the trading floor as an investment banker, and taught Maths and Economics in state and independent schools.
 A charity trustee for seven years, John also likes skiing, marathons, coffee and red wine.

 Laura manages our Rise and Aim Programmes and is responsible for keeping our tech systems running smoothly, measuring our impact and managing our mentoring and alumni activities.
 She was drawn to upReach because of its strong social mission, its ambitious outlook and young, fun team.

 Kwaku has been with upReach since September 2015 working with Associates to realise their potential.
 He studied Economics at the University of Cambridge and has a side venture making handmade chocolates.
 Kwaku joined upReach because he is passionate about supporting young people to discover and achieve their goals.

 Madeleine joined upReach because she is passionate about education and believes that the collaboration of universities, employers and a charity is the best way to tackle social mobility.
-She leads on upReach’s relationships with our consulting partners such as McKinsey and North Highland.
+Madeleine manages upReach’s relationships with our consulting partners such as McKinsey and North Highland.
 She loves to run and travel.

-Jade is the Programme Leader for Retail and Consumer Goods, and works closely with Unilever and McKinsey and is the digital coordinator for all things social media.
-She sought to work for upReach because she wants young people from her background to feel limitless, and she wanted to play a role in achieving that.
+Jade is the Programme Leader for Retail and Consumer Goods, and works closely with Unilever and the University of Liverpool.
+She sought to work for upReach because she wants young people from her background to feel limitless.
+Jade is also interested in politics and policy.

-Hannah is the new Programme Coordinator for Banking and Finance.
+Hannah is the Programme Leader for Banking and Finance.
 She joined upReach because she wants to help students reach their full potential, and ensure that no one feels their background can stop them from achieving their career goals.
 Her favourite things are tea, cake, and history.